grasp-lyrl/unitree_go2w_agent_sdk/CONFIG_README.md

-# Unitree Go Robot Configuration System
+# Running ROS2 Software System on Jetson

 This document explains how to use the new configuration system for the Unitree Go Robot launcher.